Skip to main content

 In early November of this year, silver was officially designated a U. S. critical mineral.
 The Secretary of the Interior made this announcement through the U. S. Geological Survey’s Final 2025 List of Critical Minerals in the Federal Register.
 The Secretary of the Interior justified silver’s inclusion on the following bases: (1) silver is essential to U. S. economic and national security, (2) silver has a supply chain vulnerable to disruption, including foreign dependence and geopolitical risk, and (3) silver serves an essential function in manufacturing and defense-related, energy, and electronic technologies, the absence of which would have significant national consequences, as defined under the Energy Act of 2020.

-During the 2001–2011 precious metals cycle, gold climbed from roughly the low-$200s to about $1,900/oz at its peak — more than a 660-percent gain over the decade — while silver rose even more dramatically, with total percentage gains exceeding 1,100 percent through to the 2011 high.
-During that cycle, institutional and retail allocation expanded noticeably, as reflected in the growth of gold ETF assets: for example, large gold ETFs like GLD and IAU collectively grew from modest inception sizes into tens of billions of dollars in assets by 2011 (with estimates of approximately $135 billion in global gold ETF assets at the peak) and represented a much larger share (roughly 8 to 9 percent) of total ETF assets at that time.
+During the 2001–2011 precious metals cycle, gold climbed from the mid-$200s to about $1,917/oz at its peak — more than a 646-percent gain over the decade — while silver rose even more dramatically, with total percentage gains exceeding 1,100 percent through to the 2011 high ($49/oz).
+During that cycle, institutional and retail allocation expanded significantly, as reflected in the growth of gold ETF (exchange-traded funds) assets: for example, large gold ETFs like GLD and IAU collectively grew from modest inception sizes into tens of billions of dollars in assets by 2011 (with estimates of approximately $135 billion in global gold ETF assets at the peak) and represented a much larger share (roughly 8 to 9 percent) of total ETF assets at that time.

 By contrast, in 2025 the gold price has again surged, with gold and silver repeatedly setting all-time (nominal) highs.
-However, allocations have yet to adjust: despite much higher absolute ETF assets today (gold ETF AUM is in the hundreds of billions and at record tonnage levels), gold ETFs represent a much smaller percentage of the broader ETF universe and investor portfolios than at the 2011 peak — for example, in the United States, gold ETFs account for only about 0.17 percent of private financial portfolios, and fewer than half of large institutions hold any gold ETFs at all, typically only in tiny allocations (0.1–0.5 percent).
-In relative allocation terms, precious metals are far less embedded in portfolios in 2025 than they were at the 2011 bull market peak, even as current prices are continually setting new highs.
-With this in mind, one can’t help but wonder what is in store when allocations begin to adjust upward: if allocations are to eventually match the ‘8 to 9 percent’ witnessed at the peak of the prior 2001-2011 cycle, then gold and silver are bound to climb still magnitudes of order higher from current levels.
-And by the looks of it, this ship not only has the momentum, the thrust (from easy monetary policy), the reserves (where allocations are likely to contribute to this bull market), and the economic fundamentals making it likely to head higher; it also appears that resistance will become less of an issue than it has been in the past — particularly where short selling has served to keep a lid on prices.
+However, allocations have yet to adjust: despite much higher absolute ETF assets today (gold ETF AUM — assets under management — is in the hundreds of billions and at record tonnage levels), gold ETFs represent a much smaller percentage of the broader ETF universe and investor portfolios than at the 2011 peak — for example, in the United States, gold ETFs currently account for only about 0.17 percent of private financial portfolios, and fewer than half of large institutions hold any gold ETFs at all, typically only in tiny allocations (0.1–0.5 percent).
+In 2025, the silver ETF SLV has roughly $38 billion of assets under management, constituting only about 0.2 percent of the global ETF universe (approximately $19.4 trillion), while gold ETFs GLD and IAU make up roughly 2.7 percent; a far cry from the ‘8 to 9 percent’ reached at the 2011 peak.
+In relative allocation terms, precious metals are far less embedded in portfolios in 2025 than they were at the peak of the 2011 bull market, even as current prices are continually setting new highs.
+With this in mind, one can’t help but ponder what is in store when allocations eventually begin to adjust upward: if allocations are to eventually match the ‘8 to 9 percent’ witnessed at the peak of the prior 2001-2011 cycle, then gold and silver are bound to climb still magnitudes of order higher from current levels.
+And by the looks of it, this ship not only has the momentum, the thrust (from easy monetary policy), the fuel reserves (where future allocations are likely to contribute to this bull market), and the economic fundamentals making it likely to head progressively higher; it also appears that resistance will become less of an issue than it has been in the past — particularly where short selling has served to keep a lid on prices.

 What’s more, the Federal Reserve has officially announced the end of ‘quantitative tightening’ while President Trump has committed to appointing an ‘accommodative’ Federal Reserve chairman who will commit to lower interest rates and more ‘stimulative’ policies; and this comes after the Federal Reserve has already committed to another round of ‘quantitative easing’ at a clip of $40 billion per month.